Proxying cross-domain requests using Symfony 2

 }

-The client request arrives to your server-side code.
-First, you need to parse and validate request data.
+When the client request reaches your server, the first task is to parse and validate the request data.

 $restUrl = $request->request->get('restUrl'); // Your target url on remote server